cwant/hpc-beyond/_episodes/20-compiling.md

 ```
 {: .bash}

+We can also add this to the file `.bashrc` in our home directory so that when the
+right compiler is chosen everytime we login.

 ## Compiling our first C program

 Now that we have a compiler loaded, lets compile a simple C program